temidata/Capstone-Project-Power-BI-FIFA-WORLD-CUP-DATA-2002-2018/README.md

 lost 1 of the game with a total of 19 points and 16 goals scored.
 Egypt, England, and Panama had the most loss matches.

+# Go To File: Go to the Go To File to see the finish file while downloading the data in the link in the data sourcing is the raw file
+Displays the finish dashboard in pdf format and phix